 I love the Bible, babies, dogs, anything to do with trains, most kinds of music (especially Christian rock, classical, bluegrass if they play it fast, and Andean folk music), puns, ironic humor, the sound of a Marshall amp cranked up to 11, cheeseburgers and fries, pretzels, fried chicken, the smell of a bakery, and stories with happy endings.

-I don't like slash, lemons, bullies, vandals, people who threaten to kill me if I disagree that theirs is a religion of peace, guitars that don't stay in tune, sound techs whose solution to every problem is "Turn the bass down!", liver, green vegetables (and most of the ones that aren't green), people who think their health problems are interesting to talk about, almost all politicians, Microsoft, televangelists who tell lies in the name of God, and people who willingly take more than they give.
+I don't like slash, lemons, bullies, vandals, people who threaten to kill me if I disagree that theirs is a religion of peace, guitars that don't stay in tune, sound techs whose solution to every problem is "Turn the bass down!", liver, green vegetables (and most of the ones that aren't green), people who think their health problems are interesting to talk about, almost all politicians, Microsoft, televangelists who tell lies in the name of God, and people who think they're entitled to other people's money.

 Why is "How to Train Your Dragon" so awesome?
 One reason is that it contains so many plot threads, all perfectly interwoven with each other.
 Consider these common plot lines we know and love: